Get Tech Tips

 52.5+40 = 92.5.
 92.5/2=46.25

 Looking at a PT chart, this shows us 13°bubble point and just over a 23° dew point.
 If you look, 18° will land right about in the middle.
 This isn't always a perfect setting, but it's as good a place to start as you can find.
-Set the control valve there and fine tune it as needed to get the performance that you need.
+Set the control valve there and fine-tune it as needed to get the performance that you need.
 If we need to use a pressure reading to terminate defrost, we will need to reference bubble point because it is the colder of the two temperatures and will ensure a complete defrost.
-If we used dew point, the inlet of the evaporator would be several degrees colder than the outlet and frost may still very present.
+If we used dew point, the inlet of the evaporator would be several degrees colder than the outlet, and frost may still be very present.